Born: 1890, Woolverstone, Suffolk.

 1 fish frier.

-James is also remembered on ST. BARTHOLOMEW’S CHURCH WAR MEMORIAL, Ipswich.
+James is also remembered on the war memorial at ST. BARTHOLOMEW’S CHURCH, Ipswich.